FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 1. To test the imported flows, you need to deploy them.
 To do that, click on the deploy button located in the top right corner.

 After deploying the flow, you can test each operation such as creating, deleting, updating, and other queries by clicking on the inject button.
 Upon successful operation, you will be able to see the results in the debug panel of the sidebar.
-Additionally, if you want to learn more about PostgreSQL, you can refer to the [Using PostgreSQL with Node-RED](/blog/2024/02/postgresql-with-node-red/) where you will also find the section which shows the messages received after a successful operation by the PostgresWQL node.
+If you want to learn any additional information about PostgreSQL, you can refer to the [Using PostgreSQL with Node-RED](/blog/2024/02/postgresql-with-node-red/) where you will also find the section which shows the messages received after a successful operation by the PostgresWQL node.

 ## Conclusion

-In this guide, we have demonstrated how to integrate TimescaleDB with Node-RED.
-We have covered various operations, including creating hypertables, deleting them, and performing data manipulation tasks such as inserting, updating, and deleting data and executing advanced queries.
+In this guide, we have demonstrated how to integrate TimescaleDB with Node-RED and covered various operations, including creating hypertables and deleting them, performing data manipulation tasks such as inserting, updating, and deleting data, and executing advanced queries.